 Valspar Championship Golf Betting Tips

 Rob Cobley is a maths graduate who has spent several years working in the betting industry.
 He is now able to share his tips on the World’s biggest golfing events exclusively for Bet UK customers.
-Head over to Bet UK’s sportsbook for the latest golf betting odds for the Valspar Championship.
+Head over to Bet UK’s online betting for the latest golf betting odds for the Valspar Championship.
 You can also get golf betting tips for all major golf events at Bet UK's sports betting blog.

 Last Weeks Results - Last week, Cobley correctly predicted Jhonnathan Vegas (175/1) and Jason Day (38/1) to place each way in the Players Championships.